Nostalgia-Gamers/ips-discord/README.md

 ### Information

 * This is a Discord Integration for IPS 4.3.x.
-* Tested on >= 4.3.3, might work on older versions but those are not supported.
+* Tested on 4.3.3, might work on older versions
-* If Installing using GitHub, create a directory called 'discord' in applications, then place these files into that new directory then install as normal. ie; {IPSPATH}/applications/discord/{these files}

 ### Installation